 Benefiting from our close links to industry and national/ international research networks, you will be able to extend your critical and theoretical expertise of a specialist area of film and screen culture, and make an original contribution to knowledge through an individual piece of advanced research.

-The School of Liberal and Performing Arts offers a stimulating and supportive intellectual environment, consisting of a diverse culture of interdisciplinary postgraduate research.
+The School of Arts offers a stimulating and supportive intellectual environment, consisting of a diverse culture of interdisciplinary postgraduate research.
 You will benefit from working with a team of both research-active and industry-connected supervisors.

 Students are encouraged to present their research findings at national and international conferences and symposia annually.
 Cheltenham’s vibrant cultural community, with its numerous festivals and events, provides a rich and lively learning environment for our students.